 Moon jellyfish reproduce sexually and have both males and females in the species.
 They are most likely to be sexually mature around spring and summer of each year.

 Moon Jellyfish are the most commonly kept species of jellyfish, in both public aquariums and by serious hobbyists.
 If you have visited an aquarium that keeps jellyfish, you are very likely to have seen specimens of these species.
+Learn more about keeping jellyfish as pets.

 The sting of the moon jellyfish is not fatal or dangerous to humans.
 In severe cases, the victim may experience some stinging sensation on the surface of the skin where he/she has been stung.